aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 #### ***Context aware response***

 Responses that have inputs, also called slots, require you to first configure the SlotType.
-There are two example slot types in the examples, SlotType.ACCOUNTTYPE and SlotType.CARDTYPE.
+There is one example slot type in the example, SlotType.CARDTYPE.
 You may also skip creating your own slot type if you want to use any of the built-in Amazon Lex V2 slot types, such as Amazon.FirstName, Amazon.City, etc.  The full list of built-in slot types can be found here: https://docs.aws.amazon.com/lexv2/latest/dg/howitworks-builtins-slots.html

 To create a new slot type, select the same **Add** button in the upper right of QnABot Designer, and choose the **slottype** document type.
 Expand the Advanced section and it will look like the screenshot below: